adrianprzcb/Console-Youtube-Donwloader/README.md

 # consoleYoutubeDonwloader
 Python youtube downloader for the CMD.
-The way it works is simple.
+The way it works is pretty simple.

 1- You need to have Python installed in your PC

-2- CMD - go to wherever you have the file download.py
+2- Open the CMD where you have the project.

 3- use "python help.py" for help whenever you need it.